MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 1. On the left pane in the **Name** field, choose your custom prompt from the dropdown menu.

     The following example uses **Task Identifier** as the custom prompt.
-Task Identifier is a custom prompt that has been previously built.
+Task Identifier is a custom prompt that was previously built.

     :::image type="content" source="media/use-a-custom-prompt-in-flow/custom-prompt.png" alt-text="Screenshot of the 'Task identifier' custom prompt.":::